-The exchange rates change almost every second so there’s a lot of action going on 24 hours a day, 5 days a week.
+An exchange rate can change very rapidly, sometimes several times a second, so there’s a lot of action going on 24 hours a day, 5 days a week.
 In general, the currency exchange rates reflect the health of countries' economies.
 If the economies of the Eurozone are doing better than the US economy, the euro will go up compared to the dollar (EUR/USD ↑) and vice-versa.

 Here's an example of a FOREX trade.
 You decide to buy 1 000 euros against US dollars.
 The EUR/USD exchange rate at which you can BUY at this moment is 1.4500 so you pay $1 450.

-That’s how money is made on the FOREX market.
-In practice, this operation will take you only a few clicks.
+That’s how money is made or lost on the FOREX market.

-To start please get a FREE Demo Account and log in.
-Then pick a currency pair (e.g. EUR/USD), choose a quantity and press the BUY button.
-Now you are in the game!
-A game played by millions of people all around the globe.
-You will earn money if the EUR/USD price goes up.
-Check out your current profit in the Open positions window.
+To start please get a FREE Practice Account and log in.
+Then pick a currency pair (e.g. EUR/USD), choose a quantity and press the BUY button if your think the value will rise.
+Now you are a trader in a market used by millions of people all around the globe.
+You will earn money if the EUR/USD price goes up, and lose if it goes down.
+Check out your current profit or loss in the Open positions window.
 You can keep this position as long as you like.
-And if you think that you have earned enough, just close your trade by pressing the X button in the Open Positions window.
+And when you no longer wish to keep your position, just close your trade by pressing the X button in the Open Positions window.

 In the above example, we bet that the EUR will go up against the USD so we bought EUR/USD hoping to sell it later at a higher price.
 This is called long position.
 But what if we expect that the EUR will go down against the USD?
 Well, then you do the opposite - you sell the EUR/USD, expecting to buy it cheaper at a later time.
-The short trading enables you to make money when the exchange rate is going down.
-Here's an example:
+The short trading enables you to take advantage if the exchange rate is going down.

 The currency market /FOREX/ works 24 hours a day, 5 days a week.
 We don’t expect that you will monitor the prices during all of that time in order to make a deal.
 You can make lots of deals without being in front of your computer.
 How?
 Using Pending Orders.
 Just tell us if you want to BUY or SELL and the price at which you want to do it and the platform will automatically make the deal for you when this price is hit.